freedomjs/freedom-port-control/README.md

 portControl.addMappingUpnp(55557, 55557);
 ```

-All of these methods return the same promise as `addMapping`, and refreshes with the default final parameter.
+All of these methods return the same promise as `addMapping`, and refreshes by default.

 ### IP address